DVM, PhD, Diplomate ACVIM, Founding Member ACVNU

 SPONTANEOUS ANIMAL DISEASE MODELS, VETERINARY CANCER CARE

-Dr. Vaden is particularly interested in clinical research of the upper and lower urinary tract of the dog.
-This has included studies of glomerular disease, proteinuria, renal biomakers, urinary tract infection, urinary microbiome, regenerative approaches to the treatment of incontinence, and urinary carcinoma.
+Dr. Vaden is particularly interested in clinical research of the upper and lower urinary tract of the dog and cat.
+This has included studies of chronic kidney disease, glomerular disease, proteinuria, renal biomarkers, urinary tract infection, urinary microbiome, regenerative approaches to the treatment of incontinence, and urinary carcinoma.

 - Creation of a Continent Urinary Bladder Reservoir Vascularized by Omentum as a Possible Surgical Option for Canine Trigonal/Urethral Urothelial Carcinoma , JOURNAL OF INVESTIGATIVE SURGERY (2022)